• Skip to primary navigation

 • Preheat the oven to 425˚F (220˚C)

-• Place the sliced tofu in a bowl, add 1 tablespoon of tamari and ½ teaspoon of garlic powder.
+• Place the tofu pieces in a bowl, add 1 tablespoon of tamari (or low-sodium soy sauce) and ½ teaspoon of garlic powder.
 Then sprinkle over the 1 tablespoon of cornstarch and toss gently with a silicone spatula to not break the tofu.
 Make sure all the pieces are coated.

 Cubed tofu in a bowl being tossed with tamari, garlic powder, and cornstarch.